Nine of Swords meaning

 The Nine of Swords is symbolic of worry, grief, and anxiety.
 It could mean a period of mental anguish, some sort of horrible accident, or many sleepless nights to come.
 A turn for the worse could be ahead of you, and you should beware of depression and thoughts of self-harm.
 No is the answer provided here.

-Keywords: tarot cards, tarot meanings, Nine of Swords tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Nine of Swords tarot card mean, reversed meaning